 When connected, open the folder containing your WordPress files (possibly public_html) on the right of FileZilla.
-On the left, open the extracted folder in your local computer.
+On the left, open the extracted folder on your local computer.
 The folders on the left and right should be the same (possibly with a few more on the right).

 Now select all the content on the left, right click, and click upload.
 When prompted to overwrite, select, select “Overwrite”, tick “Always use this action” and click OK.

 When the upload completes, WordPress has been updated.
 Now check if this fixed your WordPress white screen of death error by reloading your site.